konkinit/score_sde_pytorch/README.md

 |[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1SeXMpILhkJPjXUaesvzEhc3Ke6Zl_zxJ?usp=sharing) | Tutorial of score-based generative models in JAX + FLAX |
 |[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/120kYYBOVa1i0TD85RjlEkFjaWDxSFUx3?usp=sharing)| Tutorial of score-based generative models in PyTorch |

-## Tips
-* When using the JAX codebase, you can jit multiple training steps together to improve training speed at the cost of more memory usage.
-This can be set via `config.training.n_jitted_steps`.
-For CIFAR-10, we recommend using `config.training.n_jitted_steps=5` when your GPU/TPU has sufficient memory; otherwise we recommend using `config.training.n_jitted_steps=1`.
-Our current implementation requires `config.training.log_freq` to be dividable by `n_jitted_steps` for logging and checkpointing to work normally.
-* The `snr` (signal-to-noise ratio) parameter of `LangevinCorrector` somewhat behaves like a temperature parameter.
-Larger `snr` typically results in smoother samples, while smaller `snr` gives more diverse but lower quality samples.
-Typical values of `snr` is `0.05 - 0.2`, and it requires tuning to strike the sweet spot.
-* For VE SDEs, we recommend choosing `config.model.sigma_max` to be the maximum pairwise distance between data samples in the training dataset.

 ## References